stappersg/vBook/src/start/started.md

 Before we begin, we would like to thank you for trying vSMTP as your Mail Transfer Agent.

-There’s a lot to learn to install a SMTP server from scratch and we will walk you through it, step-by-step.
+We will walk you through it, step-by-step.
 There are four main parts:

 - Installing vSMTP on Linux or FreeBSD.